manatee-mike/Masters-Final-Projects/Bayes Marathon/README.md

 - sex

 A bayesian linear model was produced in the form $log(netTime) = \beta_0 + \beta_1\cdot log(age) + \beta_2\cdot region + \beta_3\cdot sex$.

+The model was produced with the stan_glm function in the rstanarm library.